Harmons: History

+At some point prior to 2004, Harmons would begin selling gas at their stores.
+They originally started with stores within Salt Lake County, Utah, speciallifally their West Valley, Midvale, Kearns, South Jordan and Draper locations.
+By February 2022, they had 14 locations offering fuel.
+Additionally, in an effort to Go Green, Harmons also started selling a "TIER 3" gas at all 14 fuel locations.
+A release on their website dated February 6th 2022 states that the TIER 3 gas is "cleaner, contains less sulfur, and creates less air pollution" vs others without this designation.
+Furthermore, the release states "Tier 3 refers to a set of national standards developed by the Environmental Protection Agency (EPA) that requires refineries to reduce the sulfur content in unleaded gasoline from an annual average of 30 parts per million (PPM) to 10 PPM."

 In 2009, Harmons won the Utah Green Business Award from Utah Business Magazine.

 In 2017, Harmons launched an online shopping platform for curbside pickup or delivery.

+In 2020, Harmons dropped the word "Your" from the name, shortening it to "Harmons Neighborhood Grocer".

 In 2021, Harmons began construction of another "urban" location near the North Shore area of the Daybreak development.
 This location opened on Apr.
 27, 2022.
 It was also announced that the grocer plans to build a store in the Park City area as part of the Tanger Outlet redevelopment.